Accommodations for Students with Disabilities

 Resource Persons with Disabilities (RCPD)

-Article 2.III.B.2 of the SRR states: “The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards.”
-In addition, NEU adheres to the policies on academic honesty specified in General Student Regulation 1.0, Protection of Scholarship and Grades; the all-University Policy on Integrity of Scholarship and Grades; and Ordinance 17.00, Examinations.
+The Spartan Code of Honor states, “As a Spartan, I will strive to uphold values of the highest ethical standard.
+I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
+I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do.”
+In addition, Article 2.III.B.2 of the Student Rights and Responsibilities states that “The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards.”
+The Neuroscience Program adheres to the policies on academic honesty as specified in General Student Regulations 1.0, Protection of Scholarship and Grades; the all-University Policy on Integrity of Scholarship and Grades; and Ordinance 17.00, Examinations.

 Faculty are required to report all instances in which a penalty grade is given for academic dishonesty.
 Students reported for academic dishonesty are required to take an online course about the integrity of scholarship and grades.
 A hold will be placed on the student’s account until such time as the student completes the course.
 This course is overseen by the Associate Provost for Undergraduate Education.